gve-sw/gve_devnet_webex_devices_executive_room_voice_activated_switching_macro/README.md

   sent to the far side as a side by side composition with the camera that is detecting audio activity with SpeakerTrack turned on while the other one is showing the overview camera preset.

+1/23/23 Update:

+- Changed inter-codec communication to GMM Library queue method for more resiliency

 ## Contacts

 - Gerardo Chaves (gchaves@cisco.com)